kchrismucheke/phoenix_boilerplate/README.md

   * Wallaby library to help you test your UI
   * Oban library to run background jobs

-In the future, I plan to build my own library [`excron`](https://github.com/kchrismucheke/excron) to replace Oban
+In the future, I plan to integrate my own library [`excron`](https://github.com/kchrismucheke/excron) to replace Oban

 I've also included the default Github Actions workflow for phoenix to help you run some CI